 – Stay & Hold – lean into the area and stay until you or the client feels the area is satisfied.

 – Mother–Daughter thumbs or hands – place one atop the other so the whole upper body can contribute rather than letting a single thumb or hand and surrounding muscles labour alone.
 You can pulse, hold, or travel with thumbs or hands overlapping like this.
-Or one can stay at one end of a muscle group while the other travels around.
+Or one hand can stay at one end of a muscle group while the other travels around.

 – Ask the client to mobilize/wiggle/move the area receiving pressure to give the client’s body some control and momentum for releasing.

 – On muscle between bones: imagine you are gently tenderizing the meat of the muscle.

 – Where muscles attach to bones: imagine you are gently scraping the meat off the bones.

 – For big muscles, use big tools (for example, on buttocks & shoulders, you can use knee caps and palms; thumbs and fingers will get tired too quickly on such large muscles as well as potentially feel too sharp to the client)

 – For small muscles, small and large tools can work depending on the area (save fingers for neck & face; for some people, the kneecap is great on the forearm but start small first!)

 – For soft/delicate areas, choose soft/broad tools (e.g., palms; weight of skull/forehead)